 Two tranches of 'emergency' funding has been provided by the government.
 The first tranche received was just over £65k.
 The Secretary of State announced a second tranche of funding for local government as a whole on 18 April, and on 28 April, we heard that the Council was to receive an allocation of £1.18m from this second tranche.
-It is not clear currently whether there will be further significant tranches of funding provided by the government but it is felt unlikely that if even further funding was announced that it will be sufficient to meet the expected shortfalls as set out above.
+It is not clear currently whether there will be further funding provided by the government but it is unlikely, even if further funding is announced, that it will be sufficient to meet the expected shortfalls as set out above.

-This will necessitate a complete review of our Medium Term Financial Strategy and as well as the 2020/21budget setting, further detail on this approach will be outlined within a paper to Cabinet in June.
+This will necessitate a review of our Medium Term Financial Strategy as well as the 2020/21budget.
+Further detail on this will be outlined to Cabinet in June.